-What is the first thing that you think of when someone says “This designer has the ultimate skills”?
+What is the first thing you think of when someone says, “This designer has the ultimate skills”?

 Well, I bet I can tell you the most common answer – the vast majority of people hearing the words “designer” and “skills” in the same sentence will think of creativity in the first place.
-I am very double-minded about this – it is, on one hand, as obvious as 2+2=4, but, on the other one, it has become a big ugly cliche that irritates everyone.
+I am very double-minded about this – it is, on the one hand, as obvious as 2+2=4, but, on the other one, it has become a big ugly cliché that irritates everyone.
 Is it worth it to send out a CV to all the design vacancies you’ve found online if it states “creative” in the first place?
-Will recruiters that are hiring pay much attention to the word “creativity” in your graphic designer skills if it is repeated in dozens of other resumes?
+Will hiring recruiters pay much attention to the word “creativity” in your graphic designer skills if it is repeated in dozens of other resumes?

 I doubt it.

 You see, I can bet you my comic book collection that it is pretty damn hard to find a good designer whose CV or portfolio doesn’t say “creative”.
 It’s everywhere, literally.
 Creativity is essential for designers, but it basically has become some sort of joke because everyone is creative.
 In fact, it would be sort of creative not to put creativity into your list… Damn, I did drink too much coffee today.

 However, what about the rest of the skills needed to be a graphic designer?
 An interface designer?
 To get a job in advertising?
 Are there some qualities that would unite these professions?
 How should you choose them?
 Which ones are the most relevant nowadays and will definitely get an “approved for a job” certificate?
 Let’s try to figure it out.

 Top 8 Graphic Designer’s skills to include in your portfolio.

 First of all, let’s figure out what types of skills we have in general.
 I bet you’ve already heard at some time point the terms hard/technical skills and soft skills.
 What are they?